unoplatform/uno/doc/articles/debugging-wasm.md

 - Install the latest [Uno Platform Visual Studio templates](https://marketplace.visualstudio.com/items?itemName=nventivecorp.uno-platform-addin)
 - Have Chrome or Edge (Chromium based)
-- In the Nuget Package manager, update `Uno.Wasm.Bootstrap` and `Uno.Wasm.Bootstrap.DevServer` 3.0.0 or later
+- In the NuGet Package Manager, update `Uno.Wasm.Bootstrap` and `Uno.Wasm.Bootstrap.DevServer` 3.0.0 or later
 - Ensure that `<MonoRuntimeDebuggerEnabled>true</MonoRuntimeDebuggerEnabled>` is set in your csproj
 - Ensure that in the `Properties/launchSettings.json` file, the following like below each `launchBrowser` line:
     ```json